manpep/manpep.github.io/_pages/about.md

 News
 ======
+**June 2024:**	I presented the paper “The Northern Epirus Question and the creation of the anti-Western myth”, in _History Days_, a conference organized by the National and Kapodistrian University of Athens.

+**June 2024:** My article “A paradoxical otherness in revolutionary Crete: the case of Sfakia”, was published in Charalampos Minaoglou (ed.), _The Greek Revolution in Piraeus and Island Greece_ (Irodotos, Athens 2024).

 **June 2024:** My article "From the League of Prizren to the "Greater Albania."
 When History Influences Contemporary Foreign Policy" was published on International Strategy's website.

 **June 2024:** I was selected as a member of the _Journal of Military Studies_ editorial board.